GeeksDiary/Molecules/_includes/basics.md

 ```

 ## <a name="scheduling-activities" class="anchor"></a>Scheduling Activities
 Once we have an activity and a scheduler, we can tell Dependable to schedule an instance of that activity using ```Schedule()``` method.
 When we invoke this method, it captures the arguments we specify in the method call expression and queues a request to execute that activity at some point later.
-In other words, calling thread of this method is not going to be blocked until the work is done because the intension is to run it in the background.
+In other words, calling thread of this method is not going to be blocked until the work is done because the intention is to run it in the background.

 ```csharp
 var email = Activity.Run<Notify>(a => a.Email("alice@me.com", "bob@me.com", "hello"));